chatPerche123/vCardManagement/README.md

 -Delete vCard and/or profil's vCard

-I did test on my own but bugs and logic misconception will certainy occure !
+I did some testing along the way on my own but bugs and logic misconception can (will certainy) occure !